microsoft/pxt-calliope/docs/projects/karel.md

 ![](/static/mb/projects/karel/hi.png "Hi")

 The goal of this activity is to download the JavaScript code given below onto a @boardname@.
-Then USE the program to introduce new students to the @boardname@.
+Then use the program to introduce new students to the @boardname@.
 Students will not do the coding this time.
 They will be the users who get familiar with the board.

 ## How to play